Learn how to make a beaded necklace or bracelet with 3 Easy DIY jewelry-making tutorials for beginners.

 - Crimp beads and pliers

-How you start and finish each beaded necklace or bracelet will depend on the materials you are using, the available supplies, and your preference.
+How you start and finish each beaded necklace or bracelet depends on the materials you use, the supplies available, and your preferences.
 Detailed DIY jewelry-making tutorials for each jewelry-making technique follow.

-We recommend first having a look at each method before deciding which jewelry-making technique you would like to try.
+I recommend reading through each method before deciding which jewelry-making technique you would like to try.
 Next, gather the supplies you need, plan your beaded pattern, and make your own wearable beaded art!

 Related: Beaded Felt Flower Lei Necklace Tutorial